map5nl/map5topo.nl/docs/src/design/data.md

 and maybe later local datasets, is/are available.
 The aim is to work with completely integrated data tables/layers, not seperate layers/styles for neighbouring countries.

+## Feature Sets

+This is the list of feature sets.
+Criteria/guidelines:

+* Each feature set will be a table.
+* Some tables may expand to multiple Layers.
+* Each feature set/table will always have a single geometry type.
+* Some, like housenumber, which are in effect labels, are separate feature sets because of the sheer set's size.
+* For some names the geometry type is implicit, like 'poi'.
+* No plural naming like `borders`, `parcels`
+* Multiple geometry simplifications/generalizations of the same feature may appear in single table
+* Hillshade is not table-based, but GeoTIFF raster

+The list below is not fixed, subject to change based on new insights, or data items that do not fit in any set.

+* aeroway   - aerodromes, aprons, helipads polygons (aeroway lines part of transport_line)
+* area_label - any polygon that has a name (except house numbers, transport, water)
+* border  - administrative borders
+* contour_line - height lines (derived from DEM)
+* grid  - gris lines in map
+* housenumber  - clear, also house names
+* landcover  - mostly ground level earth covering ("aardbedekking")
+* landuse  - functional use of land, like military areas, graveyards, parks
+* parcel - cadastral parcels
+* pitch - sport pitches
+* place - names of cities, towns up to hamlets
+* poi - Points of Interest
+* sport_pitch - special case of landuse, special handling with overlay SVG
+* structure  - anything human-built from buildings/houses up to civil tech structures
+* structure_line    - barriers, fences, powerlines
+* transport         - transport infrastructure: roads, railways, etc
+* transport_area    - transport infrastructure: polygons
+* transport_label   - road names and symbols
+* water - water polygons
+* water_label  - water names
+* waterway - water lines

+Discussion:

+* `aeroway` like aerodromes (polygon) is always a separate feature set, why?
+Could be in `transport_area`.
+* to add to this: aeroway lines are part of `tranport_line`

 ## Table Setup

 The table-SQL for the ETL